Shareholder Remuneration Policy

 In July 2012, in an extremely challenging economic and financial environment, certain exogenous factors created severe instability.
 These unprecedented factors were beyond Telefónica’s control, and were crucial in order to make the Company take definitive steps to effectively defuse potential risks.
 Therefore, The Board of Directors decided that under the criteria of prudent administration and in the best interest of all Telefónica’s stakeholders that the dividend and share buyback program corresponding to 2012 be cancelled as a one-time exceptional measure.

-In 2013, the Company has resumed its shareholder remuneration by paying a dividend of 0.75 euros per share, which will be paid in two tranches: a first payment in November 2013 for an amount of 0.35 euros (charged to unrestricted reserves), which has been approved on the last Annual General Shareholders Meeting held on May, 2013.
-The second tranche will be paid in the second quarter of 2014.
+In 2013, the Company has resumed its shareholder remuneration by paying a dividend of 0.75 euros per share, which will be paid in two tranches: a first payment was made in November 6, 2013 for an amount of 0.35 euros (charged to unrestricted reserves), which had been approved on the Annual General Shareholders Meeting held on May, 2013.
+The second tranche will be paid in cash in the second quarter of 2014.